adri-standard/adri/docs/VISION.md

 - **Metadata Enhancement**: Document reliability characteristics using a standard format
 - **Reliability Communication**: Clearly communicate the reliability of provided data
 - **Template Compliance**: Demonstrate compliance with industry-standard templates
+- **Certified Data Delivery**: Supply data with ADRI certification metadata that agents can automatically verify
+- **Quality-Based Differentiation**: Compete on certified data quality levels, not just data availability
+- **Agent-Ready Data**: Provide context and clarity that enables agent workflows to operate confidently

 ### For Organizations